-Abba Medix Corp. filed an application with Health Canada in November of 2013 to obtain a license to cultivate and sell medical cannabis (the "License") and become a licensed producer (a "Licensed Producer") under the MMPR (now the Access to Cannabis for Medical Purposes Regulations "ACMPR").
 As a Licensed Producer with approximately 22,000 square feet in its indoor, controlled grow facility in Pickering, Ontario, it has begun cultivation.
 Abba Medix aims to receive a license to sell medical cannabis in the coming months.
 Abba Medix Corp. currently holds Standard Cultivation and Processing licenses.
 In anticipation of their Sales license, Abba is leveraging the existing licenses to ramp up to full production and build inventory of medical grade flower and oil.
 Utilizing their licenses and exclusive supply agreement with an industry leading seed producer, Abba is making seed sales to Standard and Micro license holders and is working towards seed and clone sales to Provincial Distributors and Retailers.

 Marijuana for Trauma and The Longevity Project Corp.
 Marijuana For Trauma, now CHC, is a leading provider of specialized cannabinoid therapy services to patients suffering from complex medical conditions.
-Since inception, and operating from 10 clinics across Canada, it has provided educational services to over 12,000 patients.
+Since inception, and operating from 12 clinics across Canada, it has provided educational services to over 12,000 patients.
+The twelve clinics include two new additions, Fredericton, New Brunswick and the soon-to-be opened location in the Greater Toronto Area.